nanakoohashi/Statistics/Theory.md

 ### Normal distribution ≡ Gaussian Distribution
 A continuous probability distribution characterized by a bell-shaped pdf and is symmetric around the mean, µ.
 - 68% of the population is within 1 standard deviation of the mean of hte normal distribution.
+- 95% of the population is within 2 standard deviations of the mean of the normal distribution.